 The Groom+Style review team didn’t consider any of the models we looked at to be a layup; portable and in-ground models were each in the running and the competition for top-five rankings was difficult to resolve because prices vary so widely.
 Here’s how it turned out.

-1. Spaulding NBA “The Beast” Portable Basketball System
+1. Spalding NBA “The Beast” Portable Basketball System

-There are two very good reasons that Spaulding’s “The Beast” nickname fits this terrific portable hoop.
-In size, strength and quality it’s about as close as you’re going to get to a professional-style in-ground unit.
-And its retail price, more than $1,000, is definitely scary until you see everything you get for the money.
+There are two very good reasons that Spalding’s “The Beast” nickname fits this terrific portable hoop.
+In size, strength, and quality it’s about as close as you’re going to get to a professional-style in-ground unit.
+And its retail price is definitely scary until you see everything you get for the money.

 We’re nowhere near finished.
 The backboard on “The Beast” is a full sixty inches in width, the largest you’ll find on a portable hoop, and its steel-framed ¼” tempered glass is also the very best material of any backboard on the market.
 Finally, the rim is the Pro-Image breakaway solid steel model known for its outstanding spring return system, along with a weatherproof nylon net.